TejaswiDivi/TejaswiDivi/README.md

-## Hi there 👋

-Myself Tejaswi Divi, I'm a Java Full Stack Developer with 3 years of experience in building and maintaining scalable web applications.
-I have a solid background in both front-end and back-end development, with expertise in Java, Spring Boot, and modern JavaScript frameworks like Angular and React.
-My focus is on creating efficient, robust solutions that provide an exceptional user experience, and I'm passionate about continuously learning and adapting to new technologies.

 <h1 align="center">Hi 👋, I'm Tejaswi</h1>
 <h3 align="center">A passionate full stack developer</h3>
+<h4 align="center">Myself Tejaswi Divi, I'm a Java Full Stack Developer with 3 years of experience in building and maintaining scalable web applications.
+I have a solid background in both front-end and back-end development, with expertise in Java, Spring Boot, and modern JavaScript frameworks like Angular and React.
+My focus is on creating efficient, robust solutions that provide an exceptional user experience, and I'm passionate about continuously learning and adapting to new technologies.</h4>

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">Connect with me: tejaswidivi196@gmail.com</h3>
 <p align="left">
 </p>